A national member organisation for circus, variety and street performance

 Baltic Nordic Circus Network

-During 2014 Manegen became a member of Baltic Nordic Circus Network, and is its host since 2017.
+During 2014 Manegen became a member of Baltic Nordic Circus Network, and was its host 2017-19.
 The purpose of the network is to strengthen the regional co-operation and develop the circus art field within the Baltic Sea Region.